julep-ai/julep/README.md

 ---

 > [!NOTE]
-> 👨‍💻 Here for the devfest.ai event ?
+> 👨‍💻 Here for the devfest.ai event?
 Join our [Discord](https://discord.com/invite/JTSBGRZrzj) and check out the details below.
 >
 > Get your API key [here](https://dashboard-dev.julep.ai).